List of Seattle Mariners first-round draft picks: Picks

+Dave Henderson (1977) was the first draft pick in franchise history.

 Tino Martinez (1988) won four World Series rings during his career.

-Ron Villone (1992) is the Mariners' only selection from Massachusetts.

 Alex Rodriguez (1993) is a three-time American League Most Valuable Player.

 Jason Varitek (1994) played his entire MLB career with the Boston Red Sox.

-Gil Meche (1996) led the American League in games started as a pitcher in 2007 and 2008.

-Jeff Heaverlo (1999) is the only player the Mariners have drafted out of Washington in the first round, as of 2025.
+Jeff Heaverlo (1999) is the only player the Mariners have drafted out of Washington in the first round, as of 2026.